kyungoh22/ecommerce/README.md

 I analyse data from the new E-commerce company VS Electronics, which launched in December 2018.
 As the name suggests, the company focuses on electronic products.
-The goal was to analyse data collected over the period December 2018 – November 2019 to gather insights into the business and suggest KPIs for future growth.
+The goal of this project was to analyse data collected over the period December 2018 – November 2019 to gather insights into the business and suggest KPIs for future growth.

 - This project comprises three parts.